gboehl/dynare/doc/manual/source/time-series.rst

 Dates in a mod file
 -------------------

 Dynare understands dates in a mod file.
-Users can declare annual, quarterly, or monthly dates using the following syntax::
+Users can declare annual, bi-annual, quarterly, or monthly dates using the following syntax::

     1990Y
-    1990Q3
+    1990S2
+    1990Q4
     1990M11

 Behind the scene, Dynare’s preprocessor translates these expressions